MicrosoftDocs/fabric-docs/docs/data-science/ai-services/how-to-use-openai-via-rest-api.md

 ---
-title: Use Azure openai with rest api
+title: Use Azure openai with REST API
-description: How to use prebuilt Azure openai in Fabric with REST API ms.reviewer: mopeakande ms.author: ruxu
+description: How to use prebuilt Azure OpenAI in Fabric with REST API ms.reviewer: mopeakande ms.author: ruxu
 author: ruixinxu